Current River Conditions

 Age Restrictions

-- Half & Full Day Scenic Float (Class II) – 2+ years old and least 30 lbs: OPEN
+- Half & Full Day Scenic Float (Class II) – 2+ years old and least 30 lbs: CLOSED

-- Colorado River Fly-Fishing trips (Walk & Wade and Overnight): OPEN
+- Colorado River Fly-Fishing trips (Walk & Wade and Overnight): CLOSED

 Water Conditions & Trip Age Restrictions